 The Six Sigma methodology is a repository of various proven quality principles and techniques.
 Elaborating on the plan, do, check, act cycle of William Edwards Deming, Six Sigma is structured in 5 phases:

 A Six Sigma professional goes through all stages and optimises the business processes step by step.

 Why Six Sigma?

 Sigma (σ) is the Greek letter which stands for the standard deviation of a population.
-The goal of the Six Sigma (6σ) methodology is a defect-free process.
+The standard deviation indicates the level of variability.
+The goal of the Six Sigma (6σ) methodology is a defect-free process as you always meet customer requirements.
+This difficult as every process has variability in its results.
 The sigma level indicates the extent to which the organisation complies towards having a defect-free process.
 Achieving a 6 sigma level literally means: you make a mistake only 3.4 times out of a million. (i.e. out of a million invoices you only have to send 3 credit invoices).